noudio/overlay-system/README.md

    But all changes to the disks from within, are not actually done to the real disks.
 Except for some directories that can be mounted 'rw'.
 When no command given, runs a bash shell interactively.
+   This is ideal for playing 'what-if' scenarios when installing linux system packages etc. Or investigating what changes are done onto the system, by certain operations

    Options:
      -v  show what is done